-“You know I can barely see,” I say, reach out for them, and then instantly forget the moment his lips are on mine.
+“You know I can barely see,” I say, reach out for my glasses and then instantly forget about them the moment his lips are on mine.
 It’s like a live wire sparks and surges through me.
 Wrong place, wrong time.
 I pull back.

 I hear the loud stomp of heavy soled shoes.
 “Well, lookie here, what’s this?”

 Damien kisses my ear and then slides my glasses back on.
 Standing next to our table is Tansy and hovering slightly behind, his lips compressed and white, Dominic.
 If glowers could kill, our bodies would be prone.

 “Aren’t they just as cute as all get-out?”
 Tansy asks and then nuzzles Dominic’s neck, her pale as ice blue eyes never leaving my face.

 I roll my eyes.
 Damien’s hand squeezes my thigh.
 I’m sure he thinks he’s being supportive, but then maybe he knows he’s not.